 Getting a divorce may seem convoluted.
 There are different steps and terms, and they can become very complex.
 For that reason, it is essential to become familiar with how divorce proceeds.
-Read on to see Charlotte Christian Law’s stages of a divorce case.
+Read on to see The Law Offices of Charlotte Christian and Associates’s stages of a divorce case.

 Before a Divorce